 Governor Inslee’s top priority is to create an economic climate where innovation and entrepreneurship can continue to thrive and create well-paying jobs in every corner of our state.
 The Military & Defense sector, as Washington’s second largest direct public employer, just behind the state itself, and a key industry that cuts across many sectors in Washington, helps create the backbone for a strong economy through our diverse defense missions and military installations, our pioneering companies, and our military friendly communities.

-How do we define Washington State's Military & Defense sector:
+How do we define Washington State's Military and Defense sector

 Impacts of Washington State's military installations and defense related assets

 As the second largest public employer in Washington employing more than 127,000 active duty, reserve, guard and civilian personnel, home to over 540,000 veterans including 71,000 retirees and 88,674 military families; Washington’s military and defense community supports over $13 billion dollars in annual procurement supported by nearly 2,000 businesses across the state, representing nearly 3% of the state’s GDP.

-What’s next for Washington State's Military & Defense sector:
+What's next for Washington State's Military and Defense sector

 Top four items to focus on in 2017-19: